WOW! What a place!

 The blue holes are all owned by local chiefs, and there is someone there to collect the equivalent of 5 USD to enter and explore the area.
 The blue holes are a great place for a picnic lunch to soak in the views or a great place to play in the water.
 They’re crystal clear.
 We chose not to go snorkeling in the blue hole, but many people say it’s a pretty interesting experience as they are freshwater, and such the fish and rocks are much different than in the ocean.

 After hanging out at the RiRi Blue Hole for a while, we headed off to the next one, which is only a few extra kilometers up the road.
 By the time we were on our way out of the RiRi Blue Hole, the rain had stopped completely, which made it much more comfortable to bike.
 Moyyan House packed us a lunch, and we planned to picnic at the Matevulu Blue Hole.
 To get to the Matevulu Blue Hole, you go up the road a bit more and then turn off onto a semi-paved straightaway road.
 It turns out that this straightaway is actually an old World War II runway.
 Vanuatu played a relatively large part as a U.S. base in the South Pacific during World War II.
 We turned off the runway at the end, went down and up a large dip, and then we pulled up to the Matevulu Blue Hole.
 This blue hole was significantly larger than the RiRi blue hole, both in terms of total amount of water as well as the height of the rope swing!
 It was incredibly beautiful, but I found the RiRi Blue Hole to be the more spectacular of the two.
 Matevulu had a decent crowd, with kids playing around on the rope swings and swimming.
 Katy and I had our lunch there and then biked back to our hotel.
-Once again, the below pictures are clickable if you would like to see the full resolution shots.

 I mentioned that we usually have terrible luck with weather, but after that first day of downpour, we had absolutely fantastic weather for the rest of our stay in Vanuatu.
 We would get a few drops here or there in the late afternoons or evenings, but by and large, we had sunshine everyday after that.
 LUCKY US!